 Taking a course lets you accelerate along your learning curve instead of dead-stopping every time you get confused.
 That’s more annoying than being stuck in a freeway traffic jam while watching cars zoom by on a parallel country road.

-I’ve reviewed the top online real estate investing courses, and even offer some discount codes.
-They’re pretty affordable considering you’re about to drop tens of thousands of dollars on a downpayment to start your investment in real estate FIRE journey.
+They’re pretty affordable considering you’re about to drop tens of thousands of dollars on a downpayment to start your investment in your real estate journey.

 5 – Start with a house hack.